andreaiaia/calculator/README.md

-# theOdinProject-calculator
+# Calculator project
-Calculator exercise for The Odin Project
+This project is an exercise for The Odin Project.
+The project is a calculator with the 4 basic operations: +, -, *, /